All Products

 1. Go to the Private DNS (PrivateZone) page.
 On the Forward Module tab, click Forwarding Rules, and then click Create Forwarding Rule.

-2. In the Create Forwarding Rule panel that appears, configure the forwarding rule parameters, and then click OK.
+2. In the Create Forwarding Rule panel, configure the parameters, and then click OK.

 8AvW2ooS1v

-• Rule Type: Currently, only forwarding to external IP addresses is supported.
+• Rule Type: Only forwarding to external IP addresses is supported.

-• Forwarding Domain (Zone): Configure the domain name (Zone) that needs to be forwarded for resolution.
+• Forwarding Domain (Zone): Enter the domain name (zone) to forward for resolution.

 Important

-• Forwarding of all domain names (root domain) is supported.
-Enter a period: ..
+• You can forward all domain names (root domain) by entering a period: ..

-• Outbound Endpoint: Select the outbound endpoint name configured in the previous step.
+• Outbound Endpoint: Select the outbound endpoint created in the previous step.

-• IP Address and Port of External DNS System: The IP address and port of the target server to which DNS query traffic is forwarded.
-You can create a maximum of six, and both private IP addresses and public IP addresses are supported.
+• IP Address and Port of External DNS System: Enter the IP address and port of the target DNS server.
+You can add up to six entries.
+Both private and public IP addresses are supported.

 Important

-• If the external DNS server you specify has a public IP address, and the ECS in your outbound endpoint VPC does not have a public IP address, please activate NAT Gateway and configure private SNAT entry for NAT Gateway.
+• If the external DNS server has a public IP address and the ECS instances in your outbound endpoint VPC do not have public IP addresses, activate NAT Gateway and configure private SNAT entry for NAT Gateway.

 4.2 Configure the effective scope of forwarding rules

-Click Actions in the column of the created forwarding rule, and then click Effective Scope of Forwarding Rule.
-In the Effective Scope of Forward Zone panel that appears, configure the VPC where the associated forwarding domain rule takes effect, and then click OK.
+In the Actions column of the created forwarding rule, click Effective Scope Of Forwarding Rule.
+In the Effective Scope Of Forward Zone panel, select the VPC where the forwarding rule applies, and then click OK.

 image